 “If we do not learn from history, we are doomed to repeat it.”

-The Archive committee is AA’s historians.
-This committee’s activities include seeking out and preserving items important to our Rhode Island AA history; preserving records of significant events and recording the long timer stories.
+The Archives committee is A.A.’s historians.
+This committee’s activities include seeking out and preserving items important to our Rhode Island A.A. history; preserving records of significant events and recording the long timer stories.

 Group Histories: Among its tasks, the Archive committee is responsible for compiling group histories.
-To this end, a group history form is available with a click.
+To this end, a group history form is available with a click HERE.
 Please print this form, complete it as best possible and mail to: